 Recognized occupation: An occupation that is—

-(1) Identified by a Standard Occupational Classification (SOC) code established by the Office of Management and Budget or an Occupational Information Network O*NET-SOC code established by the Department of Labor and available at http://online.onetcenter.org or its successor site; or
+(1) Identified by a Standard Occupational Classification (SOC) code established by the Office of Management and Budget (OMB) or an Occupational Information Network O*Net-SOC code established by the Department of Labor, which is available at www.onetonline.org or its successor site; or

 (2) Determined by the Secretary in consultation with the Secretary of Labor to be a recognized occupation.